myrazma/2022_Masterthesis_Code/README.md

 |  activation  |  --activation tanh     |   Options: tanh, relu.
 Default: relu.
 Sets the activation function in the model                  |
 |  dropout  |   --dropout 0.2    |   Sets the dropout layers in the model.
 Default: 0.2.                  |
 | kfold  | --kfold 10  | Use kfold cross validation if kfold higher than 0.
 Default: 0, no cross validation used and use regular training.  |

+# Note
+I'm still currently working on the code and trying new things, therefore cleaner, more structured code will follow for scripts under construction :).
+Also I'm running the code on another device and commiting even small changes that might have a difference in model training.